Congressionally Directed Medical Research Programs (CDMRP) -- Melanoma Research Program -- Mid-Career Accelerator Award

 Department of Defense

-The MRP MCAA supports independent, mid-career investigators to conduct impactful research in the field of melanoma.
-The MCAA presents an opportunity for mid-career investigators with prior experience in melanoma research and/or patient care to obtain funding to perform impactful research that will accelerate their career to become leaders in the melanoma research community.
+The MRP MCAA supports independent, mid-career investigators conducting impactful research in the field of melanoma.
+The MCAA presents an opportunity for mid-career investigators with prior experience in melanoma research and/or patient care to obtain funding to continue performing impactful research that will also accelerate their career and establish them as leaders in the melanoma field.
 Preliminary data relevant to melanoma are required.
-Logical reasoning and a sound scientific rationale for the proposed research must be demonstrated.

 Deadlines: